Aditya-Shandilya/MenuSystem/README.md

 - Maximum 50 items per menu
 - Maximum 5 levels of nested menus
 - Menu labels must be string literals or have static lifetime
-- Requires sufficient RAM for dynamic allocation of menu items

 ## Contributing